Last Updated: July 21, 2023

 The results from some cohort studies and clinical trials on the use of zinc in patients with COVID-19 have been published in peer-reviewed journals or have been made available as manuscripts ahead of peer review.
 However, most of these studies have significant limitations, such as small sample sizes or a lack of randomization or blinding.
 In addition, these studies used varying doses and formulations of zinc, enrolled participants with a range of COVID-19 severities, included different concomitant medications, and measured different study outcomes.
 All of these factors make it difficult to compare results across studies.
 In addition, several studies used zinc in combination with hydroxychloroquine, and the COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of hydroxychloroquine for the treatment of COVID-19 (see Antiviral Agents, Including Antibody Products).

 The studies summarized below are those that have had the greatest impact on the Panel’s recommendations.
-Results from adequately powered, well-designed, and well-conducted clinical trials are needed to provide further guidance on the role of zinc in the prevention and treatment of COVID-19.
+Additional results from adequately powered, well-designed, and well-conducted clinical trials are needed to provide further guidance on the role of zinc in the prevention and treatment of COVID-19.

 - There is insufficient evidence for the Panel to recommend either for or against the use of zinc for the treatment of COVID-19.